-Beginning on February 2, 2018, five purported shareholder derivative actions were filed in the United States District Court for the District of Delaware against us and certain of our current and former executive officers and directors, Stephen R. Clarke, Selwyn Mould, Thomas Murphy, Mark Weinswig, Vincent DiVito, Mark Slade and Mark Stevenson.
+Beginning on February 2, 2018, five purported shareholder derivative actions were filed in the United States District Court for the District of Delaware against the Company and certain of its current and former executive officers and directors, Stephen R. Clarke, Selwyn Mould, Thomas Murphy, Mark Weinswig, Vincent DiVito, Mark Slade and Mark Stevenson.
 On May 3, 2018, the cases were consolidated under the caption In re Aqua Metals, Inc. Stockholder Derivative Litigation, Case No. 1:18-cv-00201-LPS (D. Del.).
-The complaints were filed by persons claiming to be stockholders of Aqua Metals and generally allege that certain of our officers and directors breached their fiduciary duties to us by violating the federal securities laws and exposing us to possible financial liability.
+The complaints were filed by persons claiming to be stockholders of Aqua Metals and generally allege that certain of the Company's officers and directors breached their fiduciary duties to us by violating the federal securities laws and exposing us to possible financial liability.
 The complaints seek unspecified damages and plaintiffs' attorneys' fees and costs.
 The parties have entered into a stipulation staying the action until 30 days after a decision on our motion to dismiss the Amended Complaint in the class action described above.
 The individual defendants deny that the claims in the shareholder derivative action have any merit and intend to vigorously defend the action.

 A former employee has filed a complaint with Nevada OSHA claiming that he was wrongfully terminated for his protected activities related to safety.
-The matter is in the investigation stage where OSHA is gathering facts related to the employee's claim.
-We are contesting the allegations by the employee.
-An evaluation of the likelihood of an unfavorable outcome cannot be made at this time.
+The matter has been settled between us and Nevada OSHA and the former employee has been given notice of this settlement.
+The Company has not received any notice that the former employee intends to pursue other remedies.

-We are not party to any other legal proceedings.
-We may, from time to time, be party to litigation and subject to claims incident to the ordinary course of business.
-As our growth continues, we may become party to an increasing number of litigation matters and claims.
-The outcome of litigation and claims cannot be predicted with certainty, and the resolution of any future matters could materially affect our future financial position, results of operations or cash flows.
+The Company is not party to any other legal proceedings.
+The Company may, from time to time, be party to litigation and subject to claims incident to the ordinary course of business.
+As the Company's growth continues, it may become party to an increasing number of litigation matters and claims.
+The outcome of litigation and claims cannot be predicted with certainty, and the resolution of any future matters could materially affect the Company's future financial position, results of operations or cash flows.